 While staying on the island, you will probably find it cheaper and more convenient to rent a car.
 Otherwise, there are a number of taxi companies that can assist you.

 How does the weather affect the trip?

 We are fortunate to be on the Kona Coast of the Big Island.
 Our side of the island is protected from wind and weather by three volcanoes so we are rarely affected by bad weather.
 If it does happen you may cancel or reschedule without penalty.

 Can we go on land to see the Captain Cook Monument up close?

 No. The coral reefs are so beautiful in Kealakekua Bay and in order to protect them, the County of Hawaii doesn’t allow tour boat passengers onshore.

 These small, fast-moving boats have a tendency to cause less seasickness than other types of boats.
 However, as a precaution, motion sickness medicine should be taken the night before the tour to solve all worries.

 Are the boats covered?

 No, because that takes away from the raft experience.
 Wear sunscreen and a hat and you will be loving it!
-We are also able to get under the sea caves because they do not have covered rafts.
+The captain is also able to get into the sea caves because they do not have covered rafts.